Camp Friendship booth at the CharlottesvilleFamily Camp Expo

 • Right after the fair, review your notes, revisit camp websites, and reach out with any remaining questions.

-• Use your Virginia Summer Camp Directory to cross-check camps you liked but missed at the fair.
+• Use our Virginia Summer Camp Directory to cross-check camps you liked but missed at the fair.

 6. Missed the fair?
 Use the directory.

-• Many camps listed at fairs are also in your directory.
+• Many camps listed at fairs are also in our directory.
 Use it to continue exploring, register, and compare.

 Attending a camp fair is a powerful tool in your summer planning toolkit.
-It reduces guesswork, gives clarity, and can push your registration timeline forward.
-If you’re in the Charlottesville area, I highly recommend the KidFest & Camp Expo on March 1, 2026 — it’s a flagship event connecting dozens of camps across Virginia.
+It cuts down on guesswork, gives you a clearer picture of what each camp offers, and can even help you secure the best spots and deals with early registrations.
+If you’re in the Charlottesville area, the KidFest & Camp Expo on March 1, 2026 is a flagship event connecting dozens of camps across Virginia.

 About author